-- Now click on Get Info which should display a pop-up or dropdown with more information about that file;
+- Right-click on any file with that extension and navigate to Get Info, which should display a pop-up or dropdown with more information about that file.

-- A dropdown will appear when clicked, giving you a rage of apps that can open the file instead of the usual one it would select;
+- Within that is an option called Open With.
+A dropdown will appear when clicked, giving you a variety of apps that can open the file instead of the usual one it would select.

 Yes, there are, and here is how you change them.

 In most cases, macOS sets default browser as Safari.
 If you want, this can be changed.